 - Turbo Episode 21: In contrast to her usual apathetic attitude, Gumita attempts to convince Suoh to work with Ranjiro for their upcoming tag-team battle.
 It doesn't work, of course, but she definitely deserves kudos for her efforts, and it shows that she's a kind-hearted person deep down.

 - Turbo Episode 31: No matter what happens, Ranjiro will look out for Aiger, even as the latter struggles with his dark resonance.
 He shows this particularly by tagging along with Aiger as he goes off to a mysterious place known only as the Dread Tower.

 - Turbo Episode 32: Free actively helping Valt master his newly reforged Turbo Valtryek bey.
 He's really come a long way since Evolution.

 - Turbo Episode 35: The fact that Shu's reaction to seeing Valt again (for what is implied to be after a long time) is to smile and run over to him.
 Given the events of last season, this scene was much needed.

 - Turbo Episode 38: Shu traveling all the way back to Japan with Aiger to help him restore Achilles.
 As the manager of the Raging Bulls, you can imagine that he must be extremely busy, yet he decides to lend a hand regardless after seeing how devastated Aiger was.

-- Becomes even more poignant since Shu knows from experience what it's like to be consumed by one's desire for desire.
+- Becomes even more poignant since Shu knows from experience what it's like to be consumed by one's desire for power.